Glycyrrhizin

 react primarily with the cell membrane (tight junction becomes

-consequence impaired gut structural integrity.
-The increases in
+a consequence impaired gut structural integrity.
+The increases

-increase in serum bilirubin level and decrease in the total plasma
+concurrent increase in serum bilirubin level and decrease in the

 ROS induces LPO [ROS reacting with Malondialdehyde (MDA),